 For example, let’s say you want to set aside $10,000 to replace the roof on your home.
 You anticipate that you will not have to replace the roof for a couple years, but you want to keep your money safe in the meantime.
 You decide to invest in a bump-up CD with a term of 24 months.

-Your initial interest rate is 1.5 percent.
+This CD offers an initial 1.5 percent APY.
 After a year, rates improve, increasing the market interest rate for a bump-up CD to 2 percent.
-You use your one bump-up to take advantage of the new 2 percent interest rate.
+So you use your one bump-up to take advantage of the new 2 percent interest rate.

 If it turns out that you need to replace your roof during that two-year period, be sure to understand how much the early withdrawal penalty would cost you.

 (You can compare the top rates on CDs using Bankrate to help find the right account for you.)